EdutieProject/edutie-backend/docs/edutie/flows/management/lesson/RemoveLesson.md

 # Remove lesson flow

 This flow removes a lesson.
-This may be performed by author educator of the course.
+This may be performed by author educator of the lesson.

 ## Sequence diagram